ZertoPublic/Z4K/docs/Z4KDeploymentGuide.md

 #### Download the Zerto Operations Help Utility

 -   Download the Help Utility so you can enter Zerto operations commands.
 This is a bash script wrapper for the kubectl API extension.
--   To use the Help Utility, first download then run the command
+-   To use the Help Utility, first download then run the command:
     ```kubectl-zrt```
 -   To run Zerto operation commands, on the Kubernetes platform enter the following commands: